-River of Lights is the annual holiday light display at ABQ BioPark Botanic Garden in Albuquerque, New Mexico.
-Visitors get enchanted by the magical walk through the Botanic Garden among about 600 intricately designed sculptures and light displays.
+River of Lights is an annual holiday light display at ABQ BioPark Botanic Garden in Albuquerque, New Mexico.
+Visitors are enchanted by a magical walk through the Botanic Garden among about 600 intricately designed sculptures and light displays.
 There is no better way to get into the Christmas spirit than to stroll through the alleys surrounded by millions of twinkle lights.